thaddavis/crewai_and_agentops_script/video_script/1/1_devcontainer_setup.md

 √

-And let's delete this file as we won't need it moving forward
+Let's delete this file as we won't need it moving forward

 ```.py
 rm main.py